Deserts of California: Geography

+Part of the region was even proposed to become a new county due to cultural, economic and geographic differences relative to the rest of the more urban region.

 Mojave Desert

 The topographical boundaries include the Tehachapi Mountains to the northwest, together with the San Gabriel and San Bernardino mountain ranges to the south.
 The mountain boundaries are quite distinct since they are outlined by the two largest faults in California – the San Andreas Fault and the Garlock Fault.
-The Mojave Desert in California includes the colloquially-defined High Desert region.
+The Mojave Desert in California includes the colloquially defined High Desert region.
 The Great Basin shrub steppe lies to the north of the Mojave Desert; the warmer Sonoran Desert and its subregion the Colorado Desert lie to the south and east.

 Colorado Desert

 The Colorado Desert is a northwesterly part of the larger Sonoran Desert, which extends across southwest North America.
 The Colorado Desert region encompasses approximately 7 e6acre, reaching from the Northwest Mexico border region in the south to the higher-elevation Mojave Desert in the north and from the Colorado River in the east to the Laguna Mountains of the Peninsular Ranges in the west.
 The area includes the heavily irrigated Coachella, Palo Verde, and Imperial Valleys.
-The Sonoran/Colorado Desert in California includes the colloquially-defined Low Desert region.
+The Sonoran/Colorado Desert in California includes the colloquially defined Low Desert region.